khulnasoft/devkit/README.md

 See also [Consistent hashing](#consistent-hashing) for client-side load balancing.

-## Containerizing BuildKit
+## Containerizing DevKit

-BuildKit can also be used by running the `devkitd` daemon inside a Docker container and accessing it remotely.
+DevKit can also be used by running the `devkitd` daemon inside a Docker container and accessing it remotely.

 We provide the container images as [`khulnasoft/devkit`](https://hub.docker.com/r/khulnasoft/devkit/tags/):